WhitmanCS370/github-workflow-activity/activity/README.md

 ## Instructions

 1. Assign the role of _maintainer_ to one of your group members.
-They should use this **[GitHub classroom invitation]()** to create a new team and repository for this activity.
+They should use this **[GitHub Classroom invitation](https://classroom.github.com/a/sJDhmJqf)** to create a new team and repository for this activity.
 The other team members should join.

 1. Each group member should: